-If a child under 16 years (or under 18 years if they are disabled) stays with people who are not related to them for 28 days or more, this is known as a private fostering arrangement and special rules apply.
+If a child under 16 years (or 18 if they are disabled) stays with an adult who is not a close relative (close relative is defined as sibling, aunt, uncle, grandparent and step parent) for 28 days or more, this is known as a private fostering arrangement and special rules apply.

 Private fostering is the term used to describe an arrangement made privately (that is without the involvement of the local authority) between a child's parents and a carer of their choice.